Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/features/cleanup_3d_data_from_the_photogrammetry_tiles.md

 Once finished, you should see this on the console:
 ![cleanup_3d_data_from_photogrammetry_tiles.png](..%2Fassets%2Fimages%2Fcleanup_3d_data_from_photogrammetry_tiles.png){ align=center }

 By default, the building process is executed by the MSFS fspackagetool exe.
-At the end of the process, you shoud see this window:
+At the end of the process, you should see this window:

 ![fspackagetools_build_completed_after_polygons_generation.png](..%2Fassets%2Fimages%2Ffspackagetools_build_completed_after_3d_data_cleanup.png)